edterbak/NodeRed2/flow_configuration_external_sensors.md

 <img src="images/dashboard/flow_configuration_external_sensors_03.png" width=60%><br>

 > [!NOTE]
-> The value of the sensor is only populated after it has been selected AND when a new value is received.
+> Be aware that the value of the sensor is only populated after it has been selected AND when a new value is received.

 > [!NOTE]
 > If the drop-down list is not populated, click the :wastebasket: (Trashbin-icon) and wait for it to populate.

 > [!NOTE]
-> For connecting a P1 meter there are additional steps required
+> For connecting a **P1 meter** there are additional steps required.
+See [P1 instruction](#p1).

 [Top](#top) / [Back](flow_configuration.md)